jorgebucaran/fisher/README.md

 Unlike functions or completions which can be erased programmatically, we can't undo a fish file that has been sourced without creating a new shell session.
 For this reason, packages that use configuration snippets provide custom uninstall logic through an uninstall [event handler](https://fishshell.com/docs/current/#event).

 Let's walk through an example that uses this feature to add a new key binding for the Control-G sequence that opens your fishfile in the `vi` editor.
-When you install the package, `fishfile_quick_edit_key_bindings.fish` will be evaluated, adding the specified key binding and loading the event handler function.
+When you install the package, `fishfile_quick_edit_key_bindings.fish` will be sourced, adding the specified key binding and loading the event handler function.
 When you uninstall it, we'll emit an uninstall event where the key binding will be erased.

 ```
 fish-fishfile-quick-edit